openebs/website/docs/versioned_docs/version-4.0.x/user-guides/local-storage-user-guide/additional-information/kb.md

    }
    ```

 2. Restart the docker daemon on the nodes.
-This may cause a temporary disruption of the running containers & cause
+This may cause a temporary disruption of the running containers and cause
 the node to show up as `Not Ready` until the daemon has restarted successfully.

    ```